 Our major success has been in raising public awareness due to big support by all media over the years.
 Ongoing publicity continues to expose error-prone hospitals and their foul-ups.
 What costs money is not safety but bad safety management.
-Time to put hospitals in their own emergency department and don’t know it.
+Hospitals are in their own emergency department and don’t know it.

 Hospitals, freewheeling, ungoverned and reckless, are in a self-inflicted crisis suffering severe doses of unaccountability.
 The trusting public gets a “Russian roulette” health care system as a result.